 - Imagination – Often children find materials around the house that remind them of real items to use for pretend play.
 Plus, they have to imagine what the person in that role would do and say.

-- Verbal Skills: Your child will learn and use vocabulary outside of his everyday words (e.g. stethoscope).
-Plus, he will form sentences in the form of directives, questions, and comments throughout the activity.
+- Verbal Skills: Through imaginative play children will learn and use vocabulary outside of their everyday words (e.g. stethoscope).
+Plus, they will form sentences in the form of directives, questions, and comments throughout the activity.
 Even when children play alone during imaginative play, they often will engage in strings of speech and story telling.
 (It’s pretty fun to watch!)

-- Cooperative/Social Play: Though dramatic play can occur as independent play, your child may also play with you and other children.
+- Cooperative/Social Play: Though dramatic play can occur as independent play, it may also take place with other children or the parent/therapist.
 It takes negotiation and communication to get everyone on the same page!

 Collect Flowers for Your Flower Shop